 As you travel the Parkway, there are several ways to experience local farms:

 - Stop at a local farmers market or orchard to check out local products.

-- Visit a working farm where you can often meet the farmer, pick produce, and experience a farm adventure such as a hayride, corn maze or petting area.
+- Visit a working farm and meet the farmer, pick produce, plus experience a farm adventure such as a hayride, corn maze or petting area.

 - Head to a nearby agricultural area where there are farms and orchards and farmers markets that you could visit and meet the growers and artisans.